 Professor Anne Marie Cammisa discusses the policy-making process in Congress.
 She details the different steps in the circular policy-making process, as well as the steps a bill must take to become a law.
 She pays particular attention to barriers in the legislative process, such as a lack of unity within parties and polarization.

-The Policy-Making Process in Congress
+- Title: The Policy-Making Process in Congress

 - Subject: Policy Making, Congress, American Government & Politics (general)